 I provide counselling for individuals, couples and families, facilitate individual and group supervision for therapists and run reflective support groups.

-My background spans across the NHS, charity sectors and private practice where I’ve developed significant experience in the provision of therapeutic counselling and supervision supporting those facing a wide range of challenges including;
+My background spans across the NHS, charity sectors, schools and private practice where I’ve developed significant experience in the provision of therapeutic counselling and supervision supporting those facing a wide range of challenges including;

 Health related issues;

 Long term health conditions;

 My private practice is based in Crystal Palace, South-East London on Thursdays where I offer time limited or open-ended counselling to individuals, couples and families in a safe and confidential space.